 Sticky weed has long been a signifier of quality, and while it is an accurate representation of premium cannabis, there is a time and a place for it.

 In other words, don’t discount your run-of-the-mill dry weed just yet!
 If you’re looking to indulge in a group setting, sticky weed might be a bit too pricey for the occasion.

 The primary distinctions between dry and sticky weed are that sticky weed contains higher concentrations of terpenes, cannabinoids, and other chemical compounds through a more involved and dedicated curing process.

-In this way, the stickiness of sticky weed comes from its generous number of trichomes and the plentiful resin they contain.
+In this way, the stickiness of sticky weed comes from its generous number of trichomes.
+As well as the plentiful resin they contain.
 That said, dry weed still contains plenty of cannabinoids, so it’s truly up to you which you’d prefer.